≈

 For details of the available mutators and the default set applied see mutation operators.

-List of globs to match against class names.
-Matching classes will be excluded from mutation.
-Matching test classes will not be run (note if a suite includes an excluded class, then it will “leak” back in).
+List of globs to match against test class names.
+Matching tests will not be run (note if a suite includes an excluded class, then it will “leak” back in).

 List of packages and classes which are to be considered outside the scope of mutation.
 Any lines of code containing calls to these classes will not be mutated.